wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-get-started.md

     using Microsoft.Azure.Documents.Linq;
     using Newtonsoft.Json;

+> [AZURE.IMPORTANT] In order to complete this application, make sure you add the dependencies above.

-Next, save the DocumentDB account endpoint and either the primary or secondary access key, which can be found in the [Azure Preview Portal](https://portal.azure.com).
+Next, save the DocumentDB account endpoint and either the primary or secondary access key, which can be found in the [Azure Preview Portal](https://manage.windowsazure.cn).

 ![Screen shot of the Azure Preview portal, showing a DocumentDB account, with the ACTIVE hub highlighted, the KEYS button highlighted on the DocumentDB account blade, and the URI, PRIMARY KEY and SECONDARY KEY values highlighted on the Keys blade][keys]